 How does the adoption process work?

-- Potential adopters must fill in our Pet Adoption Application, which you will find the link below.
+- To be considered you must first fill in our Pet Adoption Application, which you will find the link below.
 For a Rabbit application please email email@example.com

-- Applications must be approved (applying does not guarantee approval) and approval is based on the best interest of the animals.
+- Applications must be approved (applying does not guarantee approval).
+Approval is based on the best interest of the animal (s).
 The SPCA Animal Rescue reserves the right to refuse any application we think is not in the animal’s best interest.

 - The process is the same for everyone.